tumbowungus/MultiMaskCouple/README.md

 # MultiMaskCouple

-This is simple custom node for [**ComfyUI**](https://github.com/comfyanonymous/ComfyUI) which simplifies the process of masking your prompts, i.e. applying them to only part of the image.
+MultiMaskCouple is a custom node for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) which simplifies the process of masking your prompts, i.e. applying them to only part of the image.

-MultiMaskCouple makes it a lot easier to manage scenes with multiple distinct characters.
+This makes it a lot easier to manage scenes with multiple distinct characters.
 You can also heavily influence pose and composition.

-This began as some minor improvements to [ComfyCouple](https://github.com/Danand/ComfyUI-ComfyCouple), but it's now pretty much its own separate thing.
+This project began as some minor improvements to [ComfyCouple](https://github.com/Danand/ComfyUI-ComfyCouple), but it's now pretty much its own separate thing.

 ## Installation